Osgoode Hall Law School

 As an experienced advocate, Greg litigates complex commercial cases involving novel issues.
 He represents a broad range of clients including governments, major financial institutions, large multi-national corporations, professional regulatory bodies, officers and directors, and various industry associations.

-Greg routinely provides advice to clients in regulatory investigations, enforcement proceedings and registration matters before the Ontario Securities Commission (OSC), the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association (MFDA).
+Greg routinely provides advice to clients in regulatory investigations, insider trading and other enforcement proceedings, and registration matters before financial regulatory bodies including the Ontario Securities Commission (OSC).

 A full list of Greg’s speaking engagements is available on the Wright Temelini LLP website at this link.